Death Valley '49ers: The Gold Rush

 On January 24, 1848, James W. Marshall and his crew found gold at Sutter's Mill in Coloma, California.
 This discovery would lure tens of thousands of people from the United States and foreign nations.
 People packed their belongings and began to travel by covered wagon to what they hoped would be new and better life.
 Since the first great influx of these pioneers began in 1849, they are generally referred to as 49ers.
 However, the Donner Party pioneers had provided a sobering lesson after mis-scheduling the overland trip to California in 1846–47.
 Those pioneers had started late and elected to follow the Hastings Cutoff, a new route which slowed the group, and they reached the Sierra Nevada late in fall 1846.
 There, a storm trapped them in the mountains, resulting in the infamous disaster.

 The stories of the Donner Party were still fresh on everyone's mind when a group of wagons arrived at Salt Lake City and organized in early fall 1849.
 This was too late in the season to reach and cross the Sierra Nevada without risk of being similarly trapped, so it appeared the group would have to wait out the winter in Salt Lake City.
 They heard about the Old Spanish Trail, a route that went around the south end of the Sierra and was safe to travel in the winter.
-It was not certain if wagons could negotiate the route, but some had recently headed for the trail to try, so the group found a guide by name of Jefferson Hunt who had previously traveled the route in 1847 and agreed to lead them.
+It was not certain if wagons could navigate the route, but some had recently headed for the trail to try, so the group found a guide by name of Jefferson Hunt who had previously traveled the route in 1847 and agreed to lead them.
 These individuals would become part of a story of human suffering in a place which they named Death Valley.